CEI-lab/ece3400-2017/docs/tutorials/Autocad/AutoCAD_Tutorial.md

 ## AutoCAD basics
 ![Drafting workspace](images/Annotated_Start.png)
 ### Open up a new drawing file
 The default AutoCAD file type is a .dwt drawing file.
-You can open up a template file, but the default blank file will have just about everything you need.
+You can open up a template file, but the default blank file will have just about everything you need for most designs.
 ### Workspaces
 ![Basic Navigation](images/Orientation.png)
 #### Navigating the workspace